Canada’s best low interest credit cards 2022

-If you know you’ll likely be carrying some debt on your credit card from month to month—or are simply trying to pay off a balance—then a low-interest credit card might be a good choice for you.
+If you know you’ll likely be carrying some debt on your credit card from month to month—or you’re simply trying to pay off a balance—then a low-interest credit card might be a good choice for you.
 After all, why lock yourself into the typical 19.99% credit card interest rate when you have the option to pay about half that?
+So, who has the best credit card interest rate?
 Here are some solid low-interest cards to consider:

 |Card||Interest rate (APR)||Annual fee|